mrowe/mikerowecode.com/_posts/2005-02-23-sunone-ear-ant-task.md

+---
+layout: post
-An Ant task for sun app server ear verification
+title: An Ant task for sun app server ear verification
+---

 Here is an ant target that worked at least once to verify an EAR for deployment on SunONE...